-Waterproofing outdoor cameras requires the Ethernet cable to be sealed and the desiccant pack needs to be installed properly.
+Waterproofing outdoor cameras require the Ethernet cable to be sealed and the desiccant pack needs to be installed properly.

-Ensure there is about 3 to 5 inches of ethernet cable run through the "Through-hole"
+Ensure there is about 3 to 5 inches of ethernet cable run through the pass-through hole.

-Move the cable through the cable guide, and insert the jack into the port.
+Move the cable through the cable gland, and insert the jack into the port.

 Before the desiccant is applied mount and position the camera, then attach the camera case to ensure it is completely ready for installation.

 Remove the camera case, attach the desiccant to the side of the camera, then re-install the camera case, tightening with the provided Torx screwdriver.

 Here's a video on attaching the desiccant pack: